 The total process includes personal conferences and written summaries and evaluation reports.
 An initial conference may take place between each administrator and his/her supervisor before October 15.
 The purpose of this conference is to review the previous year and the individual objectives established for the ensuing year.

-For non-tenured administrators, formal written progress reports or evaluations shall be completed by January 30 and June 30 of each year.
-For tenured administrators, the annual evaluation report and conference shall be completed by June 30.
+For nontenured administrators, formal written progress reports or evaluations may be completed by the Wednesday before Thanksgiving, March 1 and June 30 of each year.
+For tenured administrators, an interim written progress report may be completed by March 1.
+The annual evaluation report and conference shall be completed by June 30.

 Each annual evaluation shall consist of a written summary for each performance area, a written summary of the results of the individual objective, an overall summary for the year and a performance rating.
 The performance ratings shall be: Above Satisfactory, Satisfactory, Not Satisfactory: In Need of Improvement, and Unsatisfactory.